distinmi/avida_workshop/README.txt

-Hello Mitch-always put one in a repository and you’re cool
+Hello Mitch-always put one in a repository and you’re cool!!!